algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/getting-started.md

 layout: getting-started.pug
 ---

+> If you are comming from Angular InstantSearch v1 and you want to upgrade to v2, you can simply use the [migration guide](guides/migration-guide.html).

 # Welcome to Angular InstantSearch

 Angular InstantSearch is an **Angular 5 & 6** TypeScript library that lets you create an instant search results experience using Algolia's REST API.